Growing In Christ

 We are to be the salt of the earth and light in the world

-We are to bear the fruit of righteousness
+We are to bear fruit

 We are to forgive those who sin against us